avolkov/2021-11-29-unistra-online/index.md

 <p id="where">
    <strong>Where:</strong>
    {{page.address}}
-   <p><a href="https://bu.unistra.fr/opac/library/Biblioth%C3%A8que%20de%20l'IUT%20Robert%20Schuman%20et%20de%20pharmacie/BUSRS">Library website</a>.
-Participants and helpers will work together in the same room at the Library of the Institute of Technology IUT Robert Schuman. </p>
+   <p>Participants and helpers will work together at the <a href="http://mob.u-strasbg.fr/geoloc/index.html?permalinkId=164">Library of the Institute of Technology IUT Robert Schuman</a>.</p>
+   <p>The Library will be open from 9am to 7pm.
+More information on the
+   <a href="https://bu.unistra.fr/opac/library/Biblioth%C3%A8que%20de%20l'IUT%20Robert%20Schuman%20et%20de%20pharmacie/BUSRS">Library website</a>.</p>
 </p>
 {% elsif online == "true_public" %}
 <p id="where">